uedwinc/Jenkins-Project/README.md

 			- Click add and then paste the key.
 			- Enter ID and description
 			- Then Add.
-		+ Now select the defined credential from the dropdown//
+		+ Now select the defined credential from the dropdown

 	- Save